Tush-Talekar7/LoveCalculator/README.md

 ## Technologies Used
 - Java (Spring Framework)
 - MySQL for database
-- HTML, JSP for frontend
+- HTML,CSS,,Javascript JSP for frontend
 - Tomcat server for deployment

 ## How to Run the Project